-JsMrg is built on .NET Core and requires at least version 3.1.
+JsMrg is built on .NET (version 6+).

 JsMrg simply knows in and out.
 The magic happens inside the input file.
 JsMrg analyzes the input file and searches for /**jsmrg (...) */ commands.
 JsMrg then generates the output file according to the commands within the input file.